Beste-Oztunc/FAC-Job-Tracker/README.md

 # FAC - Job Tracker

-FAC started as a project to keep me busy and hopefully do something useful with my time after I was laid off.

-Publicly, FAC stands for **Fully Automated Candidate**.
-The idea is simple: if corporations use applicant tracking systems to collect, filter, and track candidates, job seekers should be able to use automation too.
+FAC stands for **Fully Automated Candidate**.
+If corporations use applicant tracking systems to collect, filter, and track candidates, job seekers should be able to use automation too.

 FAC collects public job postings, removes obvious noise, scores